Gerjan77/EvaCoin/doc/readme-qt.md

 then execute the following:

-    cd notEvilDime-src/source
+    cd EvaCoin-src/source
     qmake USE_UPNP=-
     make

-Alternatively, install [Qt Creator](http://qt-project.org/downloads/) and open the `notevildime-qt.pro` file.
+Alternatively, install [Qt Creator](http://qt-project.org/downloads/) and open the `EvaCoin.pro` file.
-An executable named `notevildime-qt` will be built.
+An executable named `EvaCoin` will be built.